Double-tapping any leg on the flight plan line will bring up the RNP2 boundary line to assist with the easy calculation of user LSALTs.

 If you calculate an LSALT on a Direct To leg, the figure is then viewable in the LSALT cell of the HUD.

-You can select between two different calculation modes: a worldwide digital terrain database (known as a Digital Elevation Model, or DEM), or use the hypsometric tint from the map to determine heights.
+You can select between two different calculation modes: a worldwide digital terrain database (known as a Digital Elevation Model, or DEM), or a method that is equivalent to using the hypsometric tint from the map to determine heights.
 Plus/Premium users can select a preferred method by tapping Settings>User Settings and scrolling down to Advanced Settings at the bottom of the list.

 The Digital Elevation Model